What are the best things to do in Downtown LA?

-This is also a great spot to go ice skating and enjoy Christmas festivities in Los Angeles.
+This is also a great spot to go ice skating and enjoy some of the Christmas festivities in Los Angeles.

-The Dorothy Chandler Pavilion is a performing arts center that’s home to the LA Opera.
+The Dorothy Chandler Pavilion is a performing arts center home to the LA Opera.
 It is one of the halls of the Los Angeles music center.
-It was built in 1964 and named after Dorothy Buffum Chandler, who was an American patron of the arts.
+It was built in 1964 and named after Dorothy Buffum Chandler, an American Patron of the Arts.

 If you’re into classical music or opera, this is one of the things to do in Downtown Los Angeles.
 Have you experienced an opera in person?
 It’s absolutely amazing experience.

-Outside of the Dorothy Chandler Pavilion is a nice courtyard with a water fountain that faces City Hall.
-If you’re in the area, it’s a nice place to also come by and enjoy a beautiful day.
+Outside the Dorothy Chandler Pavilion is a nice courtyard with a water fountain facing City Hall.
+If you’re in the area, it’s a nice place also to come by and enjoy a beautiful day.